 Can precision prescribing help treatment-resistant depression?

-There are a lot of different antidepressants and it can be difficult to predict how well a particular medication will help an individual.
+There are many types of antidepressants and it can be difficult to predict how well a particular medication will help an individual.
 Often, doctors first suggest taking a medication that they consider to be effective and relatively well-tolerated.
-If it doesn’t help as much as expected, it’s possible to switch to a different medication and sometimes a number of different antidepressants have to be tried before you find one that works.
+If it doesnโt help as much as expected, itโs possible to switch to a different medication and sometimes a number of different antidepressants have to be tried before you find one that works.
 Currently, this trial-and-error prescribing of antidepressants is a contributing factor in treatment failure.

 Precision prescribing uses genetic information to help patients avoid the trial-and-error process.
 With precision prescribing, DNA samples are taken with cheek swabs and sent out to a laboratory.
 The results may help clinicians and patients rule out medications that, for genetic reasons, will be less effective or that may lead to more side effects.